cecelot/site/src/pages/p/new-website.md

 The 2024 developer landscape for frontend technologies and frameworks is staggering.

 We have, of course, the big three: [React](https://react.dev), [Vue](https://vuejs.org), and [Angular](https://angular.dev), but also some newer names, like [Svelte](https://svelte.dev) and [Solid](https://solidjs.com).
 Then, on one side of a spectrum, we have meta frameworks like [Next](https://nextjs.org) and [Nuxt](https://nuxt.com), and on the other, static site generators like [Hugo](https://gohugo.io) and [Eleventy](https://11ty.dev).
 Interestingly enough, in the space in-between there's a mix of the two in [Astro](https://astro.build), which [hit version 1.0 in late 2022](https://astro.build/blog/astro-1/).
-With all of these options, choosing the right one for the project -- and developer(s) -- is its own challenge, and with my latest rewrite of this website, I think I've finally made a good choice.
+With all of the options available, choosing the right one for the project -- and developer(s) -- is its own challenge, and with my latest rewrite of this website, I think I've finally made a good choice.

 # Contents